modeco80/vpngate_io/README.md

 Also comes with some utilities:
 - A .dat to json conversion utility

+There are two APIs:
+- A high level native C++ API
+- A high level C binding to the C++ API.
+Currently mostly undocumented, unstable, and mainly intended for FFI binding purposes.

 # Why?

 I will forever drill this into everyone who was involved with this: